 Information provided by sources independent from the marketing authorisation holder may be caught by the advertising rules, see the Damgaard case (C-421/07).
-As a consequence of this case ENLI has taken the position that MA holders must monitor such social media of which they are in control, e.g. Facebook profiles run by the MAH, and which address Healthcare Professionals only, and remove language which may be considered advertising, even if provided by a third party.
-The scope of the advertising material to be removed is determined by whether the site is accessible by the general public or Healthcare Professionals only, but in either case the MAH may be held liable.
+As a consequence of this case ENLI has taken the position that MA holders must monitor such social media, e.g. Facebook, Twitter, LinkedIn and YouTube, contributed to by the MA holder (the "MAH"), and remove communication, which may be considered advertising, even if provided by a third party.
+The scope of the advertising material to be removed is determined by whether the site is accessible by the general public (for which communication of the Legislative Basis, but not the Advertising Codex applies) or is available from fora to which only Healthcare Professionals have access, in which case the Advertising Codex applies.
 ENLI has, however, also indicated that the MAH cannot be held liable for third party statements regarding third party products (e.g. competing products), even if published on a MAH-controlled medium.
-We do believe, however, that a MHA should remove such statements, as the MAH may easily be challenged under the provisions of the Marketing Act if no reaction is taken.
+We do believe, however, that an MAH should remove such statements, as the MAH may easily be challenged under the provisions of the Marketing Act if no reaction is taken.

-2.3 Is it possible for companies to issue press releases about medicinal products which are not yet authorised?
+2.3 Is it possible for companies to issue press releases about unauthorised medicines and/or off-label information?
 If so, what limitations apply?

-The Advertising Codex and the Agency Guide exempt press releases believed to be of interest to the general public from the advertising rules provided that: i) the information offered holds general news value; ii) the release is addressing the press; and iii) the release is targeting a plurality of journalists or reporters only for the purpose of having such information assessed and elaborated upon prior to publication by such recipients.
+The Advertising Codex and the DHMA Guide exempt press releases believed to be of interest to the general public from the advertising rules provided that: i) the information offered holds general news value; ii) the release is addressing the press; and iii) the release is targeting a plurality of journalists or reporters only for the purpose of having such information assessed and elaborated upon prior to publication by such recipients.

 Subject to these conditions being met, the press release will be falling outside the scope of the advertising rules and hence it is irrelevant whether the medicinal product referenced is authorised or not.
-Identification of named medicinal products in press releases should be avoided, as such use as per ENLI and Agency practice comprises advertising; see below.
-As per the Agency, press releases may be made available at the relevant company homepages for up to a maximum of 3 weeks, after which the press release may be considered advertising, rendering the press release exception inapplicable.
-When drafting articles on the basis of press releases received, the press needs to be cautious as their articles may easily be caught by the advertising definition; see the Damgaard case (C-421/07).
-Press releases may be provided via the homepage, but only for a period not exceeding 3 weeks; thereafter the release will be considered advertising.
+Identification of named medicinal products in press releases should be avoided, as such use as per ENLI and DHMA practice comprises advertising; see below.
+As per the DHMA, press releases may be made available at the relevant company homepages for up to a maximum of three weeks, after which the press release may be considered advertising, rendering the press release exception inapplicable.
+When drafting articles on the basis of press releases received, the press needs to be cautious, as their articles may easily be caught by the advertising definition; see the Damgaard case (C-421/07)